KI7MT/git-remote-demo/README.md

 If you are on Windows, Use Git-SCM or WSL2, it's just easier.
 For all other, use your default system terminal to perform the commands.

-For each key-gen command set, unique, but string passphrase when prompted.
-We'll fo this for all four Git Service Providers.
+For each key-gen command set a unique passphrase when prompted.
+We'll do this for all three Git Service Providers.

 ### Github